m1rkwood/google-photos-takeout-scripts/README.md

 ## Duplicate JSON files for -edited photos
 Since whenever you edit a picture with Google Photos, it saves a new file and adds `-edited` to the original name, I duplicated all .json files with the -edited extenseion so that when I run the exiftool scripts, -edited pictures would also find a json file to take data from.

+Navigate to the main Google Photos folder and run these commands:
 ```
 $ for file in */*.jpg.json; do cp -v "${file}" "${file/%.jpg.json/-edited.jpg.json}"; done
 $ for file in */*.JPG.json; do cp -v "${file}" "${file/%.JPG.json/-edited.JPG.json}"; done